 Distribution and servicing costs.
 Distribution and servicing costs includes those costs incurred to distribute the T. Rowe Price products as well as client and shareholder servicing, recordkeeping, and administrative services.
-These costs were \$281.2 million for 2018, \$262.6 million for 2017, and \$233.4 million for 2016.
-The increases for 2018 from 2017 and for 2017 from 2016 are primarily driven by strong markets and net cash flows from the end of 2016 through the third quarter of 2018, which grew the assets in those share classes and products for which we pay a related distribution and servicing fee.
+Distribution and servicing costs were \$262.5 million for 2019, a decrease of \$18.7 million, or 6.7%, compared to 2018.
+The decrease for 2019 from 2018 was primarily driven by client transfers, largely from Advisor and R classes, to lower fee vehicles or share classes during 2019, which resulted in lower assets under management in those mutual funds on which we pay distribution and servicing costs.
 These costs include those distribution and servicing costs paid to third-party intermediaries that source the assets of certain share classes of our U.S. mutual funds and is offset entirely by the 12b-1 revenue we earn and report in administrative, distribution, and servicing fees.